Alejandro-Fuste/NodeJS_README/develop/README.md

 ```

-AS A developer
+AS A traveler

-I WANT a README generator
+I WANT to see the weather outlook for multiple cities

-SO THAT I can easily put together a good README for a new project
+SO THAT I can plan a trip accordingly

 ```